mDesV/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

->This repository contains files for the Course Project of Getting and Cleaning Data Course, available in Coursera.
+>This repository describes the files for the Course Project of Getting and Cleaning Data Course, available in Coursera.

 ##Files: